caioAugustoRodrigues/greeter/README.md

-# Twitter Clone v1.0.0
+# Greeter v1.0.0

-## Simple twitter clone on PHP
+## A simpler social network for simpler times
-A project based on Jamilton Damasceno and Jorge Sant Ana's "Curso completo de Desenvolvimento Web" - 2017, and it's final project: Twitter Clone.
+A project based on Jamilton Damasceno and Jorge Sant Ana's "Curso completo de Desenvolvimento Web" - 2017.
+No ads, no monitoring what you're talking near your phone.

 ## Technologies Used
 * Bootstrap(v3.3.6);